Ivanna Madruga

 Ivanna Madruga (born 27 January 1961) is a retired tennis player from Argentina who played professionally in the 1980s.
 She also is known under the married name Ivanna Madruga-Osses.

 Career

 In 1980, with compatriot Adriana Villagrán, she reached the women's doubles final at the Roland Garros, losing to Kathy Jordan and Anne Smith.
 She reached three quarterfinals in Grand Slam tournaments, once at the French Open and twice at the US Open.
+Her one tournament win, out of seven WTA finals, was against Patricia Medrado in Rio de Janeiro, on March 22, 1982.
+Out of Madruga's 142 career wins, 107 were on clay courts.

 Madruga represented her country in Federation Cup from 1978 to 1984.